 Marta made some sort of grunt that was probably supposed to be a reassurance but then leaned over the toilet again.
 I sat on the edge of the bathtub and leaned my head against the wall, gently rubbing Marta’s back, hoping she’d feel better soon.

 The next morning and throughout exams at school, Marta seemed fine.
 You never would have guessed that we spent half the night in the bathroom.
 A couple of people commented on how exhausted I looked, but Marta was practically an image of health, all smiles, and giddiness.

 I wanted to believe that it was just stress, or perhaps just something that she ate.
 I wanted to believe that everything was going to be fine.
 But the next day, and the next, and the next, I was awoken sometime in between one and two in the morning to comfort my sister as she was sick for a couple of hours or so.
 Even as school ended, and we made our way into the relatively stress-free two weeks that were the Christmas and New Year break, including our eighteenth birthday.
 Morning five, I was starting to get concerned.

 “Maybe I should get Momma.
 You’re starting to worry me.”
 I offered that morning as I clipped her hair up.

 “No. No, I don’t want to go to the doctors.
 It’s just a little stomach bug.
 Natalie says she thinks she had something similar right before the formal.
 It’ll pass.
 Just, give me a couple more days, alright?”

-I considered saying no, I considered running out of the room in case I’d get sick too, and I considered telling Momma anyway.
+I considered saying no. I considered running out of the room in case I’d get sick too.
+I considered saying fine, then telling Momma anyway.
 But I owed Marta more than that, so I just sighed.
 “Two more days.
 If you’re still sick, then I’m telling Momma.”

 “Fair enough.”
 Marta sat up a little straighter, “Come on.
 Let’s go back to bed.”